zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 .. note::

     If the driver should be generated for an HF2 device the option ``--hf2`` must be used.
+(The reason is the different data server that the HF2 device uses for historically reasons)

 .. note::

-    The generated driver ist not bound to the used device but simply contains all the Quantities/Nodes that this device had at the time of the generation.
+    The generated driver is not bound to the used device but simply contains all the Quantities/Nodes that this device had at the time of the generation.
     This means the drivers can be used for other instruments, if it is of the same type, options and firmware revision.